-To mine Monero all you need is a PC/Mining RIG with a GPU (Nvidia/AMD) of at least 3GB memory, you can mine even with a GPU of 2GB, but it wouldn't worth the effort.
-You can also mine with a CPU, however mining with a CPU is much less profitable than with a GPU.
-You'll also need a miner and a Monero address to receive your mining reward.
+To mine Monero all you need is a PC/Mining RIG with a CPU, a miner and a Monero address to receive your mining reward to.
 Check the list below and make sure your hardware/software meets the requirements:

 |Installed Windows/Linux OS

 ||Make sure your Windows version is at least 7 and the OS, whether it's Windows or Linux is 64 bit